 Exercising your ISOs early in the calendar year is not an AMT avoidance strategy.
 You will need to report the bargain element and pay the AMT on the tax return for the calendar year you exercise.

-Considering you’ll be able to use money from the sale of stock to cover the AMT due if you follow this strategy, it might also make sense to exercise a large number of options early in the calendar year.
+Because this strategy enables you to use money from the sale of stock to cover the AMT, it might also make sense to exercise a larger number of options early in the calendar year.

-If you wish to retain shares for the long term, you can choose to only sell off enough shares to cover the cost of paying AMT.
-You’d have more exercised shares that meet the qualifying disposition standard.
-This gives you greater flexibility in how quickly and tax efficiently you can turn stock into cash.
+If you wish to retain some shares, only sell off enough to cover your AMT bill.
+You’d have more exercised shares that meet the qualifying disposition standard, enabling you to turn stock into cash in a more tax efficient manner as needed.

-Early in the Year Incentive Stock Options Gives You an Out at Year-End
+Exercising ISOs Early in the Year Gives You an Out at Year-End

-Exercising early in the calendar year gives you a chance to see how the stock performs and gives you an out should it perform poorly.
-The way out is to sell your exercised shares prior to the calendar year end as an intentional disqualifying disposition.
+Exercising early in the calendar year gives you a chance to see how the stock performs and gives you an exit should it perform poorly.
+The way out is to sell your exercised shares prior to the calendar year’s end as an intentional disqualifying disposition.

-The benefit of this intentional decision is that the bargain element that would have been subject to AMT goes away if you sell your shares by year end.
-Your taxes owed will depend on the grant price, exercise price, and final sales price, but it’s likely you will be paying some combination of ordinary income and short-term capital gains tax.
+The benefit is that the bargain element that would have been subject to AMT goes away if you sell your shares by year-end.
+Your taxes owed will depend on the strike price, exercise price, and final sales price, but you will likely be paying some combination of ordinary income and short-term capital gains tax.

 While both of these come at less favorable rates than the original long-term capital gains tax that you’d probably rather pay, they are potentially better than holding shares that aren’t worth much and having a big AMT bill to boot.